 Christmas is a time that many eczema sufferers dread.
 Not because they do not like all the festivities (obviously), but because of potential problems associated with increased environmental exposure to the ever-present fragrance, fireside nights and central heating.

-Christmas is a time when family and friends may call.
+With COVID-19 restrictions easing to allow home visits, Christmas is a time when family and friends may call.
 We want the house to be clean, warm and smell nice.
 Sometimes our best efforts inadvertently pose challenges for people with eczema.

 How clean is too clean?!

 Cleaning products can act as irritants that may exacerbate eczema.
 Unfortunately the housework has to be done.
 So:

 - Choose non-fragranced cleaning products

 Fragrance is a very common trigger for contact allergy.
 At Christmas we need to be more mindful of potential exposure to the chemicals that make up artificial fragrances.
 We may think that fragrance is only in perfume, but it is hidden in cleaning products, cosmetics, candles and air-fresheners.

 Fragrance is a very common trigger for contact allergy.
 We may think that fragrance is only in perfume, but it is hidden in cleaning products, cosmetics, candles and air-fresheners.

 Candles and flares